Afonso-2403/SAP-CAP-Useful-Resources/SAP_CAP_Cheatsheet.md

 #### For multitarget applications

 As an alternative to the built-in method above, this way the application is deployed as a whole - less manual steps, so easier to automate for production
+The project should be stored locally, while storing it in OneDrive problems arose during the build probably due to failed syncs

+* `cf install-plugin multiapps` to be able to use the deploy command
 * `cds add mta` generates an `mta.yaml` with various modules (Cloud Foundry Apps) and resources (Cloud Foundry Spaces)
-* `mbt build` to build the application archive (builds each module in `mta.yaml`)
+* `mbt build -t ./` to build the application archive (builds each module in `mta.yaml`)
 * `cf deploy <archive-path>` (mtar file)
 * `cf logs <service-name>` to see what is going on with a given service
 * `cf services` shows the services and associated apps running for the logged in space

 #### Authentication and Authorization

+`cds add xsuaa --for production` adds xsuaa service to `package.json` and creates the xsuaa security configuration for the project
 `cds compile srv/ --to xsuaa > xs-security.json` updates package.json with a requirement for uaa
 `path: xs-security.json` should be added to the mta.yaml under `resources`